mcclown/pyseneye/README.md

 # pyseneye
-A library for interacting with Seneye range or aquarium and pond sensors
+A library for interacting with the Seneye range or aquarium and pond sensors